-The IO-550 develops 300 horsepower at full throttle, 29.6 in.
+The IO-550N develops 310 horsepower at full throttle, 29.6 in.
 Hg., and 2700 rpm.
 A cruise climb setting of 2500 rpm and full throttle initially yields 240 horsepower, but power available will start decreasing after approximately 6,000 feet MSL.
-The engine driven altitude compensating fuel pump will automatically lean engine mixture for the airplane's pressure altitude, so manual leaning is not necessary until cruise altitude is reached.
 The manual mixture control also provides for idle cut-off.
 A Dukes auxiliary boost pump is installed.
 The low-pressure position is used for suppression of vapor at altitude.
 The high-pressure pump position is used as a primer or as an emergency source for fuel pressure.
-The engine oil system is the full pressure, wet sump type and it has a 12-quart capacity
+The engine oil system is the full pressure, wet sump type and it has an 8-quart capacity